statsmodels/statsmodels/docs/source/contingency_tables.rst

     print(table.pearson_resids)

-In this example, compared to a sample from a population in which the rows and columns are independent, we have too few observations in cells (0, 0) and (1, 1), and too many observations in cells (0, 1) and (1, 0).
+In this example, compared to a sample from a population in which the rows and columns are independent, we have too many observations in the placebo/no improvement and treatment/marked improvement cells, and too few observations in the placebo/marked improvement and treated/no improvement cells.
+This reflects the apparent benefits of the treatment.

 If the rows and columns of a table are unordered (i.e. are nominal factors), then the most common approach for formally assessing